Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/ERF_Filament_Cutter/README2.md

 <br>

 > [!NOTE]
-> - @sorted, the project lead for this wants to recognise the inspiration that came from Bambu Labs and a design by [@pure100kim](https://github.com/pure100kim/ERCF_Filament_Cutting_MOD)
 > - You will need to use one of the ADXL mounting threads
 > - Careful placement of the cutting point will minimize impact (if any) to build area.
 Note that a gantry servo option is available for operating the "Depressor Pin" to ensure no impact